Habbie/hello-dns/tdns/intro.md

 lots of problems can never happen.
 Tons of conversion mechanics also does not need to be typed in (or forgotten in some places).

-The core or `tdns` therefore is the tree of nodes as intended in 1034, containing DNS native objects like `DNSLabel`s and `DNSName`s.
+The core of `tdns` therefore is the tree of nodes as intended in 1034, containing DNS native objects like `DNSLabel`s and `DNSName`s.
 These get escaping, case sensitivity and binary correctness right 'automatically'.